 After exercise the 12 reduced miRNA’s in ME/CFS patients clearly differentiated them from people with GWI.
 ME/CFS was the only group to display no elevation in miRNA levels after exercise.
 (Five elevated miRNAs occurred in the sedentary controls, 3 in the START group and 1 in the STOPP group.)
 One miRNA found reduced in ME/CFS might be associated with pre-mature aging, another with Alzheimer’s and amyloid deposition, another with the leakage of inflammatory factors into the brain, and another with increased cell suicide in the brain.

-Aging – Past studies suggested that the findings could make sense.
-Premature aging, for instance, may be taking place in ME/CFS and /or fibromyalgia.
+Aging – Past studies suggest that premature aging may be taking place in ME/CFS and /or fibromyalgia.
 The CDC reported that telomere length – believed to reflect aging – was significantly shorter in ME/CFS patients.
 Telomere length also trended lower in fibromyalgia patients than healthy controls, and was associated with increased pain in that disease.
 FM patients scored about 20 years older than expected in cognitive testing.
 Reduced heart rate variability – found in both ME/CFS and FM – occurs as we get older as well.

 (On a side note a study suggesting that age does make a difference in ME/CFS found that older people with ME/CFS experience more fatigue and depression and greater autonomic dysfunction (reduced parasympathetic/increased sympathetic functioning – i.e. reduced heart rate variability) than younger people.)